January 13-14, 2026

 Charlotte Smith, The Profitable Mindset Podcast

 Charlotte Smith the Marketing and Mindset Coach for Farmers and host of The Profitable Mindset Podcast.
 A fifth-generation farmer with a significant background in marketing and branding, she has been honored as a food rebel, pioneer, and visionary by PBS’s Food Forward TV; a “Pioneering Leader in Raw Milk Production” by Mark McAfee, CEO Organic Pastures Dairy; and one of the 25 “World’s Most Influential Women in Food and Ag” by Food Tank.
 She developed the yearlong coaching program, “5X Your Farm Sales,” which teaches farmers the skills to make money on their farms and live calm, balanced lives through mindset coaching.
-You can learn more at her website: https://charlottemsmith.com/
+You can learn more at her website: https://charlottemsmith.com/Session Description

 Laura Lengnick, an award-winning soil scientist and founder of Cultivating Resilience, emphasizes that climate resilience in agriculture involves not only adapting to climate-induced challenges but also transforming food systems to proactively address climate change.
 She advocates for regenerative agricultural practices that enhance soil health, such as no-till farming, cover cropping, and diversified cropping systems, to build resilience against climate variability.
 Laura Lengnick’s framework for climate resilience in agriculture is detailed in her book Resilient Agriculture: Cultivating Food Systems for a Changing Climate.
 This framework emphasizes regenerative agricultural practices, whole-farm planning, climate risk management, and community and regional resilience to adapt to and mitigate climate change impacts.